 Changes in the rates and/or rate structure shall be analyzed prior to recommendation and implementation in order to ascertain the short and long term impact on rate payers.
+References:

 MGL, c.44, § 53F1/2 Enterprise Funds

 Enterprise Funds, MA DOR Division of Local Services Best Practice

+Adopted by: Belmont Select Board

+Date adopted: September 20, 2021

 C. RESERVE FUNDS/FUND BALANCE POLICIES

+Background:

 Formal written policies that establish guidelines for funding and maintaining reserves can help a community sustain operations during difficult economic periods.
 Reserves can be used to finance unforeseen or emergency needs, to hold money for specific future purposes, or in limited instances, to serve as a revenue source for the annual budget.
 Reserve balances and policies can also positively impact a community's credit rating and as a consequence, the long-term cost to fund major projects.
 The discussion of reserves, and the attention of credit rating agencies, is generally focused on free cash, stabilization funds, and, sometimes, overlay surplus.

-C.1 Adjusted Reserve Ratio
+C-1 Adjusted Reserve Ratio

+Background:

 The Town of Belmont shall maintain minimum fund balances at a level sufficient to assure that the Town can withstand unanticipated financial shocks without endangering payments to bondholders or critical Town functions.

-Fund Balance Measurement Approach

-The Town defines the following measurement metric to appropriately reflect its substantial Capital Endowment Fund as well as the other reserves.
-The Adjusted Reserve Ratio (ARR) shall be a fraction defined as follows:

-- 1. The denominator shall be General Fund revenues - 2.
-The numerator shall be the sum of: - a.
-Unreserved, undesignated General Fund balance (Free Cash) - b.
-Unreserved General Fund balance designated for stabilization - c.
-Balances from reserve funds designated for specialized or specific future purposes - d.
-Capital Endowment Fund balance

-For the purposes of applying this policy to projected year end balances, the Town shall not project that an operating surplus will contribute to the unreserved, undesignated General Fund balance until such point, after January 1 of the fiscal year in question, when the contribution can be projected with high confidence.
+Fund Balance Measurement Approach The Town defines the following metric to help assess the adequacy of its reserves.
+The Adjusted Reserve Ratio (ARR) shall be a fraction defined as follows (using financial information from June 30 of the prior fiscal year): - 1) The denominator shall be Total Revenues (General) less Intergovernmental-Teachers Retirement - 2) The numerator shall be the sum of: - a.
+Unassigned General Fund balance (including balances designated for General Fund stabilization) - b.
+Restricted Nonmajor Governmental Funds balance (which includes the Capital Endowment Fund, the Kendall Insurance Fund, and other fund balances) For the purposes of applying this policy to projected year end balances, the Town shall not project that an operating surplus will contribute to the Unassigned General Fund balance until such point, after January 1 of the fiscal year in question, when the contribution can be projected with high confidence.
+Policy:

 No interim or annual budget decision shall be made which would place the Town at material risk of ending the fiscal year with an Adjusted Reserve Ratio under 5%.
 The only exceptions to this policy shall be considered in catastrophic circumstances.

 It is further resolved that maintaining an ARR of 10% is prudent to help the Town avoid hardship resulting from the 5% floor in the face of cyclical revenue reductions and long- term cost increases.

 Reserve Recovery Practice

-In any year in which the prior year's final actual ARR is below the 10% target, the Town shall seek to budget so to achieve a recovery in the ARR equal to one percentage point (or the difference between the ARR and 10%, whichever is less), provided such recovery can be achieved without hardship.
+In any year in which the prior year's final actual ARR is below the 10% target, the Town shall seek to budget a recovery in the ARR equal to one percentage point (or the difference between the ARR and 10%, whichever is less), provided such recovery can be achieved without hardship.
 However, if, as a result of a rare catastrophic event, the ARR is below 5%, the Town shall budget so as to achieve a recovery of at least one percentage point regardless of hardship.

+Adopted by: Belmont Select Board

+C-2 Free Cash

+Background: